 If a student does not take the associated exam necessary to award college credit, UNH will not grant any college credit for the course completed in high school.
 We remain committed to supporting students during these challenging times and will continue to accept AP credit(s) if exams are taken at home as outlined by College Board.
 Similarly, we will honor the guidance provided by examination boards such as Cambridge and other educational institutions for final documentation of successful coursework for IB/Cambridge (AICE) and dual credit courses.
 Please refer to UNH’s online AP and college credit policies as they pertain to the awarding of college credit in specific areas.
 In some instances, academic departments either prohibit or discourage the awarding of college credit based on high school coursework in programs related to the student’s intended major.

-While we ordinarily discourage admitted students from making changes to their senior (remove the word senior to make it apply to transfer and hs) class schedule, we are sensitive to the unique challenges that students face this year with COVID-19 and will exercise flexibility when reviewing each student’s senior class schedule.
+While we ordinarily discourage admitted students from making changes to their senior/spring class schedule, we are sensitive to the unique challenges that students face this year with COVID-19 and will exercise flexibility when reviewing each student’s senior class schedule.
 Most important is that admitted students continue to challenge themselves in subject areas where appropriate to remain competitive for their major and meet graduation requirements.

-The existence of P/F (do we need to remove the F since that would have an impact on scholarship eligibility I think?) on a transcript for current high school students in grades 9/10/11 (remove as excludes transfers) will have no impact on scholarship eligibility (add: for Fall 2020 start term).
-Eligibility is determined by a student’s academic achievement in all other semesters with traditional letter or numeric grades and assessed in light of UNH’s expectations for scholarship recipients (as defined on our website).
+The existence of P/F on a transcript for current high school students in grades 9/10/11 will have no impact on scholarship eligibility for fall 2020 start term.
+Eligibility is determined by a student’s academic achievement in all other semesters with traditional letter or numeric grades and assessed in light of UNH’s expectations for scholarship recipients as defined on the website.
 Also significant is course selection and level of difficulty of courses.
-Standardized testing plays a role in scholarship eligibility for (add: high school) students who choose to submit test scores, (add: transfer students are not required to submit test scores).
+Standardized testing plays a role in scholarship eligibility for high school students who choose to submit test scores.
+Transfer students are not required to submit test scores.
 We recognize that this public health crisis impacts lives in various ways and students will not be penalized in scholarship eligibility because they had to, or choose to, be graded as P/F during the spring 2020 semester.

-Students who are current seniors,(remove) are admitted to UNH, and received a merit scholarship will not see their scholarship eligibility impacted by pass/fail (won’t they be impacted by failing grades?) grades on their transcript for the spring 2020 semester.
-Stated differently, if a current senior(remove and replace with: an incoming student) takes pass/fail courses this spring, and have(change to has) a UNH merit scholarship, that scholarship will not be impacted at all should the student enroll at UNH and (importantly) pass all their courses this spring.
-If the student fails one or more of their classes this spring, that student’s admission to UNH and scholarship eligibility would be reassessed by asking the student for a detailed explanation of what occurred in the class and/or discussions with the school counselor (add: or transfer advisor) to learn more about the circumstances that led to the F grade.
+Students who are admitted to UNH, and received a merit scholarship will not see their scholarship eligibility impacted by pass/fail grades on their transcript for the spring 2020 semester if the student successfully earns a pass grade.
+If the student fails one or more of their classes this spring, that student’s admission to UNH and scholarship eligibility would be reassessed by asking the student for a detailed explanation of what occurred in the class and/or discussions with the school counselor or transfer advisor to learn more about the circumstances that led to the F grade.

 UNH will review a student’s application materials in a broader context than just one semester of achievement.
-We will examine a student’s four-year pattern of achievement during the high school years (add: or prior academic achievement for incoming transfer students.)
+We will examine a student’s four-year pattern of achievement during the high school years or prior academic achievement for incoming transfer students.

 We are accepting grades of Pass for now.
 These passing grades have been approved by Academic Standards and Advising Committee to fulfill Discovery Requirements as well.